ictlyh/Postgres-xl/README.md

 These script are used for:
 1. installing postgres-xl
-2. building a postgres-xl cluster with two datanodes, two coordinators and a gtm
+2. building a postgres-xl cluster with specify datanodes, coordinators and a gtm
 3. controlling the postgres-xl cluster

 #### Install